vishal84/gemini-enterprise-adk-mcp-auth/README.md

 # Gemini Enterprise ADK MCP Auth

-This repository provides two sample scenarios on how to deploy ADK agents that consume an MCP server's tools both locally, using `adk web`, and via Agent Engine registered with Gemini Enterprise.
-Each scenario will guide you through consuming an MCP server using a service account
+This repository provides two sample scenarios for deploying an ADK agent that consumes tools from an MCP server using different authentication mechanisms.
+The guides cover running the agent both locally with `adk web` and deploying it to Agent Engine for use in Gemini Enterprise.

 ### Prerequisites